ZoomTen/nailit/README.md

 # NailIt

-A quite minimal [literate programming](http://www.literateprogramming.com/) tool, capable of formatting code with documentation, linking to sections of code and backreferencing other sections of code.
+A quite minimal [literate programming](http://www.literateprogramming.com/) tool, capable of formatting code with explanation, linking to sections of code and backreferencing other sections of code.

 The tool converts from a Markdown file into HTML, fit for reading online or printing, if you want.

 The tool supports converting only one Markdown file at the moment, if you want to use multiple files you'll have to combine them somehow… `cat *.md > onesource.md`?

-Also, the tool does not at the moment support appending or changing code blocks "dynamically", so you have to uh… *nail it* I guess.
+Also, the tool does not at the moment support appending code blocks "dynamically", so you have to uh… *nail it* I guess.
 It may be better that way, anyway—at least, in a "documentation" instead of "tutorial" setting.

 ## Building